deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/chat_input_output_schema.md

 }
 ```

-When using streaming (i.e. `"stream": true`, or using `option.output_formatter=jsonlines`), the response is returned token by token.
+Chat Completions API supports streaming, and the response format for streaming differs from the response format for non-streaming.

+To use streaming, set `"stream": true`, or `option.output_formatter=jsonlines`).

-The response is returned as application/jsonlines content-type:
+The response is returned token by token as application/jsonlines content-type:

 | Field Name  | Field Type                             | Always Returned | Possible Values                                        |
 |-------------|----------------------------------------|-----------------|--------------------------------------------------------|